xrg/openerp-client-web/README.txt

 2. LINUX INSTALLATION
 -------------------------------------------------------------------------------

-Here is the installation instructions for Debain based Linux distributions.
+Here is the installation instructions for Debian based Linux distributions.
 Tested on Debian Etch and Ubuntu Feisty.
 The procedure might work with other Linux or similar distributions.
 See the docs on how to install the specified Packages on your favourite distro.